Dina-Samoilova/feedbackApp/README.md

 # React Feedback App
-This is a project from React Front To Back 2022 course on Udemy platform.
+This is a project of feedback app.
 It allows users to add, update and delete feedback.
 It uses a mock REST api with json-server.

-This project goes over all of the fundamentals of React including...
+This project goes over all of the fundamentals of React including

 * Components
 * JSX